 Due to high cost of palladium and the possible adverse impact of palladium-containing waste on the ecosystems, attempts have been made to replace palladium-based catalysts with catalysts containing other metals.
 Gold nanoparticles immobilized in the capillary pores of the Sr/Alg/CMC/GO/Au complex composite containing graphene oxide, strontium and cross-linked polymer based on the alginate (Alg) anionic heteropolysaccharide and carboxymethylcellulose (CMC) were exceptionally active in the Suzuki-Miyaura reaction.
 The standard reaction with aryl iodide required only 0.005 mol.% loading of the catalyst.
-The possibility of catalyst reuse (six cycles) with biaryl yields of up to 98% was demonstrated.
+The possibility of catalyst reuse (six cycles) with biaryl yields of up to 98% was demonstrated.311

-The immobilization of CoCl2 on magnetic nanoparticles $Fe_3O_4$ @AlO(OH) (boehmite) resulted in the formation of a catalyst active in the Suzuki-Miyaura reaction.
-The Co(II) compounds immobilized on chitosan (CS) modified with furfural-based Schiff base was studied in the Suzuki-Miyaura, Heck, Hirao and Hiyama reactions in water (Scheme 41).
-The CoFe2O4/asparagine nanocomposite catalyzed the synthesis of diaryl thioethers and could be recycled and reused.
+The immobilization of CoCl2 on magnetic nanoparticles Fe_3O_4 @AlO(OH) (boehmite) resulted in the formation of a catalyst active in the Suzuki-Miyaura reaction.312 The Co(II) compounds immobilized on chitosan (CS) modified with furfural-based Schiff base was studied in the Suzuki-Miyaura, Heck, Hirao and Hiyama reactions in water (Scheme 41).313 The CoFe2O4/asparagine nanocomposite catalyzed the synthesis of diaryl thioethers and could be recycled and reused.314

-The $\alpha$ -Fe2O3 nanoclusters (1.8 nm) deposited on graphene oxide proved to be effective catalysts for the Suzuki-Miyaura reaction at an ultralow loading (150 ppm).
+The α -Fe2O3 nanoclusters (1.8 nm) deposited on graphene oxide proved to be effective catalysts for the Suzuki-Miyaura reaction at an ultralow loading (150 ppm).
 At 80°C, this reaction was performed for bromobenzene derivatives containing electron-donating and electron-withdrawing groups in the para-position.
-The product yields were as high as 87% and the catalyst was reused four times without a decrease in the activity.
-Sonogashira reaction conducted in the presence of iron(III)
+The product yields were as high as 87% and the catalyst was reused four times without a decrease in the activity.315 Sonogashira reaction conducted in the presence of iron(III)

-(a) mTEG-CS-Co-Schiff base, $H_2O$ , $K_2CO_3$ , 90 °C; X = I, Br, Cl; R = H, Cl, I, OMe, CN, NO2 chloride complex with 1,10-phenanthroline under aerobic conditions in water was reported.
-Functionalized aryl iodides containing heteroaryl and sterically hindered substituents and terminal heteroarylalkynes were found to be appropriate substrates under these conditions.
+(a) mTEG-CS-Co-Schiff base, H_2O , K_2CO_3 , 90 °C; X = I, Br, CI; R = H, CI, I, OMe, CN, NO2 chloride complex with 1,10-phenanthroline under aerobic conditions in water was reported.
+Functionalized aryl iodides containing heteroaryl and sterically hindered substituents and terminal heteroarylalkynes were found to be appropriate substrates under these conditions.316

-(b) mTEG-CS-Co-Schiff base, H2O, K2CO3, 90 °C; X = I, Br, CI; R = H, CI, OMe, CN, NO2; R = Ph, COOAlk (Alk = Me, Et, Bun)
+(b) mTEG-CS-Co-Schiff base, H2O, K2CO3, 90 °C; X = I, Br, CI; R1 = H, CI, OMe, CN, NO2; R2 = Ph, COOAlk (Alk = Me, Et, Bun)

-The palladium-free Suzuki reaction was carried out using Cu(I) complex supported on polythiophene-functionalized magnetic carbon nanotubes.
-The $ZnCl_2-[Bmim]BF_4$ (ionic liquid) system served simultaneously as a catalyst and as a solvent in the Suzuki-Pictet-Spengler tandem reaction, which furnished pharmacologically valuable polyfunctional 6-arylphenanthridines.
-The zinc-catalyzed reaction of electron-rich aryl iodides with phenylacetylene resulting in the formation of the C(sp)-C(sp) bond was also reported.
+The palladium-free Suzuki reaction was carried out using Cu(I) complex supported on polythiophene-functionalized magnetic carbon nanotubes.317 The $ZnCl_2-[Bmim]BF_4$ (ionic liquid) system served simultaneously as a catalyst and as a solvent in the Suzuki-Pictet-Spengler tandem reaction, which furnished pharmacologically valuable polyfunctional 6-arylphenanthridines.318 The zinc-catalyzed reaction of electron-rich aryl iodides with phenylacetylene resulting in the formation of the C(sp2)-C(sp) bond was also reported.319

-In recent years, nickel-containing catalysts have found wide use for the formation of carbon-carbon and carbon-element bonds.
-For example, nickel formate derived from food industry waste smoothly catalyzed the Suzuki-Miyaura reaction, while the nickel composite obtained from azidemodified UiO-66 MOF, Ni(cod)2 and PPh3 proved to be an efficient reusable (up to seven cycles) catalyst for the Suzuki reaction.
+In recent years, nickel-containing catalysts have found wide use for the formation of carbon-carbon and carbon-element bonds.^{320,321} For example, nickel formate derived from food industry waste smoothly catalyzed the Suzuki-Miyaura reaction,322 while the nickel composite obtained from azidemodified UiO-66 MOF, Ni(cod)2 and PPh3 proved to be an efficient reusable (up to seven cycles) catalyst for the Suzuki reaction.323 complex was easily isolated with a magnet and could be reused seven times without noticeable loss of activity.
+The NiCl2(PPh3)2/CuI/PEG-400/H2O catalytic system was used to prepare various acetylenes by the Sonogashira reaction.327 When the products were extracted with petroleum ether, this system could be reused up to six times.
+In the Sonogashira reaction catalyzed by nickel nanoparticles, there was no need to additionally use copper compounds, while the nanocatalyst could be utilized in five cycles.328